dotnet/designs/accepted/2023/feature-switch-attributes.md

   However, the Roslyn analyzer would have enough information from this attribute alone.

-## Relationship between feature switches and feature guards
+## Relationship between feature checks and feature guards

-### Feature switches are also guards
+### Feature checks are also guards
-A feature switch is also a feature guard for the feature it is defined by.
+A feature check property is also a feature guard for the feature it is defined by.
 We could encode this in one of two ways:
-- `FeatureSwitch` only, with a unified representation that includes the mapping to both the attribute and feature name, or
+- `FeatureCheck` only, with a unified representation that includes the mapping to both the attribute and feature name, or
-- Require both `FeatureSwitch` and `FeatureGuard`, where both attributes together provide a mapping to the attribute and the feature name
+- Require both `FeatureCheck` and `FeatureGuard`, where both attributes together provide a mapping to the attribute and the feature name

-### Feature guards _may_ also be feature switches
+### Feature guards _may_ also be feature checks

-A feature guard might also come with its own independent feature switch.
+A feature guard might also independently be a feature check property.
 We should be careful to avoid violating the assumptions of the feature guard by controlling the property via a feature switch.

 For example, if we had a separate feature switch for `IsDynamicCodeCompiled`, this would allow setting `IsDynamicCodeCompiled` to `true` even when `IsDynamicCodeSupported` is `false`.